pvcraven/2019_spring_web_dev/source/final/luangaphayvong/index.rst

     console.log("First application instance");

 Line one uses the require directive to store the returned HTTP instance into an http variable from http module.
-On line three is where you create an http instance, this is done by calling the ``http.createServer()`` method that creates the server instance and then on line six you bind it to port 8080.
-By default, once you start the server it'll automatically go to ``http://127.0.0.1:8080`` in a web browser.
+On line three is where you create an http instance by calling the ``http.createServer()`` method that creates the server instance and then on line six you bind it to port 8080.
+By default, once the user starts the server it'll automatically go to ``http://127.0.0.1:8080`` in a web browser.
+The result should be what you put into ``response.end()`` on line five.
-What should show is what you put into ``response.end()`` on line five.
 To stop the server instance, just hit ``Ctrl+c`` in the command line.

-Node.js virtual environment
+Node.js Virtual Environment
 ---------------------------
 Node.js comes with a virtual environment called REPL (also Node shell).
 REPL is the abbreviation of Read-Eval-Print-Loop.
 Its a way to quickly test simple Node.js/JavaScript code.

 To start up REPL is as easy as just typing node into the command console.
-After typing node and hitting enter, you're able to run JavaScript, use variables and multiline expressions.
+After typing node and hitting enter, the user will able to run JavaScript, use variables and multiline expressions.

 REPL Commands
 ~~~~~~~~~~~~~